-I’m in a cocoon of softness, nestled in my duvet and a thick blanket.
+I’m in a cocoon, nestled in my duvet and a thick blanket.
 Something stirs, and I open my eyes.

 I can only see the silhouette of a man.
 He’s sitting in the driver’s seat of my SUV, hot steam bellowing out of what looks like a stainless steel travel mug.
 He takes a sip.